Presenters and organizations

-Curbside Theater is a mobile outdoor platform for concert dance-theater and music.
-It packs an impressive level of craftsmanship and spectacle into a manageable and adaptable footprint.
-Over the past three seasons, we have seen Curbside shows put to use for place-making, community-building, and inclusiveness strategies that many organizations previously struggled to meaningfully achieve.
+Curbside Theater is a mobile outdoor platform for a concert experience of dance, music, and theatricality.
+With expert craftsmanship, it packs an impressive level of spectacle into a manageable and adaptable footprint.
 It is produced by SB Dance, a 501(c)(3) nonprofit that received a prestigious National Endowment for the Arts Grant for the Curbside 2023/24 season.

 Curbside Theater was made in response to the shutdown of 2020, an obstacle that prevented audiences from engaging with live performing art.
-As it turns out, Curbside addresses many other obstacles: geographic isolation, affordability, the sense of belongingness, and changing cultural attitudes.
+Later, we discovered Curbside solves many other obstacles that prevent people from going to the theater: geographic isolation, affordability, the sense of belongingness, and changing cultural attitudes.
 Indeed, recent data suggests that, since the pandemic, “demand has been redistributed away from stationary indoor experiences” and toward “those that offer outdoor experiences….a revolutionary opportunity for [arts] organizations to fundamentally adapt engagement methods and means to change up these experiences as we currently know them.”

-The Curbside Theater season runs from August through the beginning of October.
+The Curbside Theater season runs from the end of September through the beginning of October in Northern Utah.
 The show begins at dusk to allow our stage lighting to be visible.
-In Utah, dusk is approximately 8:30pm in August and 7:15pm by the end of September.
-Even on the hottest days, nights are pleasant in Northern Utah, and that’s a message always included in marketing.
-On 9/7/22, with a daytime high of 103 degrees in SLC, an unshaded concrete surface was lovely and comfy at 7:45pm as the audience arrived.
+(In N. Utah, dusk is approximately 8:30pm in August and 7:15pm by the end of September.)
+Even on the hottest days, nights are pleasant, and that’s a message usually included in marketing.
+For example, an early September show in 2022 occurred on a 103 degree day; by dusk, the unshaded concrete surface was the perfect temperature as the audience arrived.

 Completely self-contained and requiring no support or infrastructure, the production features 5 dancers, a musical duo, one technician, and a technical package of lighting, audio, stage, backstage, power, and controls.
 The time frame is 1 hour set-up, 50 min performance duration, and 45 min take-down.
 Audiences members are usually asked to bring folding chairs or blankets and pads for seating.
 Some hosts provide supplemental seating.
 We encourage presenters to plan some kind of pre-show activity- social hour, food, drink, mini-market, celebration, recognition, or welcome.